 With the state of California having some of nation’s harshest DUI laws with tough penalties, it is extremely important to consult a DUI attorney with experience in your local area.
 Law enforcement officers are required to follow very strict rules at a sobriety checkpoint.
 If you are arrested at a DUI checkpoint, it may be possible for an attorney to get the charges dismissed if the law enforcement officers did not follow these rules.
 Sobriety checkpoints are legal in nature but the specific checkpoint that you were arrested at may have some flaws that will be enough of a defense to get your charges dropped.

 At the Aizman Law Firm, our experienced DUI attorneys can help you with questions you might have about the entire DUI process and penalties for an offender.
-If you need to speak to a DUI attorney about your DUI case, please call our office at: (818) 351-9555.
+If you need to speak to an attorney about your DUI case, please call our office at: (818) 351-9555.